grynn-in/doks/content/blog/shopify-erpnext-setup/index.md

 ### TLDR

-* ERPNext - Shopify is a one-directonal connector.
+* ERPNext - Shopify is a one-directional connector.
 All data flow from Shopify to ERPNext
 * Items / Orders / Customers are created in ERPNext if it is not available
-* You can setup a default customer if you dont want to create a lot of customers in ERPNext
+* You can setup a default customer if you don't want to create a lot of customers in ERPNext